CryptoDoge-Network/cryptodoge/CONTRIBUTING.md

 The [Mypy library](https://mypy.readthedocs.io/en/stable/) is very useful for ensuring objects are of the correct type, so try to always add the type of the return value, and the type of local variables.

 If you want verbose logging for tests, edit the `tests/pytest.ini` file.

-## Pre-Commit

-We provide a [pre-commit configuration](https://github.com/Chia-Network/chia-blockchain/blob/main/.pre-commit-config.yaml) which triggers several useful hooks (including linters/formatter) before each commit you make if you installed and set up [pre-commit](https://pre-commit.com/).
-This will help to reduce the time you spend on failed CI jobs.

-To install pre-commit on your system see https://pre-commit.com/#installation.
-After installation, you can either use it manually with `pre-commit run` or let it trigger the hooks automatically before each commit by installing the provided configuration with `pre-commit install`.

 ## Configure VS code